Venn: Resource Management for Collaborative Learning Jobs: Background and Motivation

-To offer a holistic view of JCT, we dissect its components for a single round request, under varying degrees of resource contention, as shown in Figure~\ref{fig:jct-breakdown}.
-Utilizing the same experimental setup as in Figure~\ref{fig:contention}, we quantify both the average scheduling delay and response collection time during one round of training and testing, involving 100 participants.
-The scheduling delay is specifically captured under random device-to-job matching, and the shaded regions cover the duration for each job.
+Figure~\ref{fig:jct-breakdown} breaks down JCT for a single training round under varying contention levels, using the same setup as Figure~\ref{fig:contention}.
+Utilizing the same experimental setup as in Figure~\ref{fig:contention}, we quantify both the average scheduling delay and response collection time with random device-to-job matching during one round of training and testing.
+The shaded regions cover the duration for each individual job.
 As our results in Figure~\ref{fig:jct-breakdown} indicate, scheduling delay can significantly impact overall JCT, especially when resource supply falls short of demand.